Chapter 4:

 The Ruby Oracle

-At the end of what felt like hours of discussion, most of which was fruitless, I had gleaned the following information:
+At the end of what felt like hours of discussion—most of which was fruitless beratement from the lecherous lich—I had gleaned at least some information from her.

-3. Not everything in this world was exactly as I wrote it.
-Some things would be slightly different because other versions of me had also authored this story.
-At the same time, some things changed because this was also a living, breathing world—with real people living in it and real consequences to actions.
-So, I’d need to be careful not to disrupt the natural flow of this world’s story.
+Then, there was the fact that while I had dedicated the vast majority of my shitty existence to creating the history of this cosmos, not everything in the world beyond Phyllis' Mall Dimension was exactly as I wrote it.
+Some things would be slightly different, and others majorly so, all because different versions of me had also authored this reality—also a big fugging asterix allegedly here.
+But, in addition to that, some things changed because the world of Esseria I was set to now call home was also a living, breathing world in its own right—with real people living full lives, having families, and dying in it, including all the real consequences to actions that came with it.
+So, I’d need to be careful not to disrupt the natural flow of this world’s story while also not dying stupidly for assuming something.

-5. Finally, as was the case with everyone of importance in this world, Phyllis had a deal for me.
+And, finally, as was the case with everyone of importance in this world who found their way to Phyllis' shop, the lich had a deal for me.

 Phyllis' contracts were, in simple terms, predatory.
-Hundreds of pages of fine print, artistic flourishes in the corners which were, in fact, super fine print addenda, and thousands of ‘catch-22s’ and ‘gotchas.’
-You needed to be a seasoned lawyer just to follow the legalese that read more like a stream of consciousness than a contractual obligation.
+There were hundreds of pages of fine print, artistic flourishes in the corners which were, in fact, super fine print addenda, and thousands of ‘catch-22s’ and ‘gotchas.’
+You needed to be a seasoned lawyer just to follow the legalese that read more like the rambling stream of consciousness from a delusional old woman than a contractual obligation.

 That wasn’t to say that her deals didn’t have their benefits for the signee.
-Often, due to her age and abundant resources, having Phyllis as a patron meant that an adventuring party was all but guaranteed to succeed at nearly any task.
-But that also meant they had to deal with the eccentric Phyllis regularly and put up with her unusual machinations.
+Often, due to her age and abundant resources acquired over millennia, having Phyllis as a patron meant that an adventuring party was all but guaranteed to succeed at nearly any task they set out to accomplish.
+Whether it be from her aid of information, blackmail, or specialty weapons, armours and potions, Phyllis and her stores were both one-stop shops for everything new and experienced adventurers alike needed.
+But, like all things Phyllis, they came with a catch.
+To agree to her being a patron meant the adventurers had to deal with the eccentric Phyllis regularly and put up with her unusual, and often perverted, machinations.

-“Yes, you know, a pretty standard contract,” Phyllis smirked, and with a tap of her walker, the table whined under the weight of the paperwork dropped on it.
+“Yes, you know, a pretty standard contract,” Phyllis's elderly face smirked, and with a tap of her walker, the table whined under the weight of the paperwork dropped on it.
 “Nothing more than fifteen percent of your soul.”

-“Ah, so an Eighty-Two-A then, huh?”
-I grinned, looking deep into her single, visible topaz eye.
+“Ah, so an Eighty-Two-A then, huh?
+Fitting.”
+I grinned, looking into the dense wrinkly folds of her face, trying to find something to use as a tell.
 “Standard fifteen percent in exchange for what?
 Two hundred years of service?
 With a reanimation—not resurrection—clause?”

-“Good, you are the real deal.”
-Phyllis tapped the table, and the contract disappeared in a burst of pink flames.
+“Good, you are the real deal,” Phyllis said as she tapped the table, and the contract disappeared in a burst of pink flames.
 “I’m old.
 I had to be sure I nabbed the correct Tahvin.
 But, since you’re obviously so well versed in my dealings, how about a Two-Fifty-Six-C with a Non-Compete Clause and access to my warehouse.”

 “We both know your warehouse hasn’t been accessible since the Divinity Wars thirteen thousand years ago.”